bendoan-db/databricks_genai_hackathon/README.md

 # For admins

 - ideally, hackathon users should have permissions to create their individual unity catalog schema.
 This greatly reduces the need to specify individual assests like tablenames, uc-function names, models etc.
-- yaml files do not get cloned TODO specify defaults in the pydantic model itself and users can edit those defaults
+- caution: yaml files do not get cloned, users have to copy and edit them
-- TODO if no internet access the tables have to be setup differently (load local parquet files to pandas and write to delta table)

 # Project Setup

  - edit [configs/project.yml](configs/project.yml) to specify your settings
  - run the project setup notebook  [setup_env/workspace_assets.ipynb](setup_env/workspace_assets.ipynb)
+ - set up the data using the notebooks in the [data](data) folder

  # Notebooks